If you have enabled the newest version of the Outlook 365 add-in, your tools for choosing and managing aliases have changed.

 If you're using Desktop Outlook with our Outlook 365 add-in, open the native compose window and select the Track and Send icon within the Message ribbon instead of the Bananatag icon in the Home ribbon.
 Within this Settings menu, you should be able to locate the alias options.

 What if I can send from aliases in Desktop Outlook but not the Web version?

 This would indicate that your alias address is locally configured in your desktop Outlook client, but not on the mail server level.
-Bananatag requires the alias address to be set up on the mail server directly for these steps to be completed accurately.
+Staffbase Email requires the alias address to be set up on the mail server directly for these steps to be completed accurately.

-This will send metrics for any emails you track & send to the Bananatag account that you are authenticated within Office365 - generally your personal email.
+This will send metrics for any emails you track and send to the Staffbase Email account that you are using to authenticate within Outlook 365 - generally your individual work email.

-This will send metrics to the Bananatag account associated with the mailbox you are sending from as the Alias if an account exists.
-If not, you will get an error.
+This will send metrics to the Staffbase Email account associated with the mailbox you are sending from as an alias, if this account exists.
+If it does not exist, you will get an error.